dmgonzalez8/OMR/README.md

 ### Measure Detection
-We implemented a recursive algorithm to detect measures from barlines.
-Currently, measures are detected only for the default 5 staff lines.We need to improve the algorithm to capture notes that are positioned above or below these lines.
+The algorithm in [`compute_barline_bboxs.py`](compute_barline_bboxs.py) detects measures from barlines using recursion.
+Currently, measures are detected only for the default 5 staff lines.
+We need to improve the algorithm to capture notes that are positioned above or below these lines.

 ## YOLO Models Results